aredn/documentation/arednHow-toGuides/supernodes.rst

 The number of messages a Supernode receives will scale linearly with the total number of nodes in all connected local networks.
 A Supernode receives a management message from every node in the network (all nodes in all local networks) every 5 seconds.
 With a typical message size of 100 bytes, a Supernode receives about 20 bytes per second per node.
 At the time of initial testing, there were 4,300 AREDN |trade| nodes registered world-wide, so a Supernode for this network would receive ``84 KB/s`` or ``0.7 Mb/s``, which is a manageable bandwidth requirement.

-As more Supernodes are deployed linking more local networks, the overall performance of the *Super Mesh* will be impacted.
-Therefore, it is a good idea to coordinate the deployment of Supernodes among the Supernode owners at the time when tunnel links are requested for the *Super Mesh*.
+As more Supernodes are deployed linking more local networks, the overall performance of the *Cloud Mesh* will be impacted.
+Therefore, it is a good idea to coordinate the deployment of Supernodes among the Supernode owners at the time when tunnel links are requested for the *Cloud Mesh*.